CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/talktrack/index.md

 Ignore the position of position cursor and play from the selected line.

-When usingthe shortcut key ++f5++ to stop the playback, the position cursor will automatically move to the beginning of the dialogue at the stop position and select it.
+When using the shortcut key ++f5++ to stop the playback, the position cursor will automatically move to the beginning of the dialogue at the stop position and select it.

 The ++f5++ key can be used in place of the ++space++ key, and the reading can be continued line by line.